 Pockets: a great pocket configuration with ten mesh-lined pockets as eight of them are deep pockets where you could store a hell of a lot of stuff – from tools and equipment to wallets, smartphones, keys, and anything else you can think of.
 The two front hand pockets and two back pockets are deep and convenient.
 The configuration of the four tight pockets is as follows: there’s one zippered pocket and one pocket with a hook-and-loop flap on each leg.
 Interestingly, the two secure non-zippered (hook-and-loop) pockets look relatively small but they can fit a big smartphone or something similar in size.
 The last two, narrow pockets are placed inside the back pockets and can be used for storing small items.

-Waist: as mentioned above, the pants have a partial elastic waist with a hook-and-loop fastener that really allows you to adjust the fit if necessary with up to about 1 cm (measured manually so it might be a bit more or a bit less than that).
+Waist: as mentioned above, the pants have a partial elastic waist with a hook-and-loop fastener that allows you to adjust the fit if necessary with up to about 1 cm (measured manually so it might be a bit more or a bit less than that).
 There are also large belt loops for belt with up to 50 mm (2”) width.
+The loops are robust and can easily fit a tactical belt.
+Carrying a phone holster like the OneTigris ARMOR ONE is easy and comfortable given that you wear a more substantial belt.
 You’ll find two loops for D-rings and carabiners just below two of these belt loops.

 Articulation: articulated cut with pre-shaped knees and profiled back of the knee promotes ease of movement and mobility.
 The stretchy fabric also helps make the pants move with the wearer.